 lamindb.Storage

-A storage location is either a directory/folder (local or in the cloud) or an entire S3/GCP bucket.
+A storage location is either a folder (local or in the cloud) or an entire S3/GCP bucket.

-A LaminDB instance can manage and link multiple storage locations.
+A LaminDB instance can manage and reference multiple storage locations.
 But any storage location is managed by at most one LaminDB instance.

-The LaminDB instance can update & delete artifacts in managed storage locations but merely read artifacts in linked storage locations.
+A LaminDB instance can only write artifacts to its managed storage locations and merely reads artifacts from its referenced storage locations.

 See also